p-alexisv/sitemon/README.md

 ## Integrating with Prometheus and Grafana
-Once you have the app running and serving the metrics.
-You should now be able to configure your Prometheus deployment to scrape the metrics info from the metrics URL.
+Once you have the app running and the metrics URL accessible, you should now be able to configure your Prometheus deployment to scrape the metrics info from the metrics URL.

-The following is an example Prometheus config.
+The following is an example configuration that you can add to your Prometheus config to use the sitemon metrics.
 In this example, the metrics URL is http://localhost:80/metrics.
 ```
 scrape_configs:
     # The job name is added as a label `job=<job_name>` to any timeseries scraped from this config.